Ninja-Squad/spring-events/README.md

             ...
         }

-2. Autowire the EventFirer bean added to the context by the `@EnableEvents` annotation, in order to be able to fire
+2. Autowire the EventPublisher bean added to the context by the `@EnableEvents` annotation, in order to be able to fire
    events:

         @Autowired